Lawrie McMenemy: England

 In July 1990, he ended a three-year break from football when he was appointed assistant to England manager Graham Taylor, managing the Under-21 side, and picking out future talents like Darren Anderton and Steve McManaman.
 In November 1993, after England failed to qualify for USA 94, Taylor and McMenemy both resigned.
 They had reached the 1992 European Championships in Sweden, but failed to progress beyond the group stages.

 Return to Southampton

 McMenemy soon bounced back and was offered the new position of Director of Football by Southampton within weeks of leaving his role with the England team.
 Fans and the local media were delighted when he accepted the role, which made him the first man to be employed as a Director of Football in the English game.
 In McMenemy's first season back at Southampton, the Saints finished 10th in the Premiership.
-But it did not last long and in 1997, when Rupert Lowe arrived as the new chairman, neither McMenemy nor then-manager Graeme Souness got on with him and promptly resigned, publicly denouncing the new board in the process.
+However, it did not last long and in 1997, when Rupert Lowe arrived as the new chairman, neither McMenemy nor then-manager Graeme Souness got on with him and promptly resigned, publicly denouncing the new board in the process.